ucb-substrate/substrate2/docs/substrate/docs/introduction/inverter.md

 * Instead of implementing `HasSchematicImpl`, testbenches implement `HasTestbenchSchematicImpl`, which declares that a testbench has a particular setup in a given PDK **and** a given simulator.
   This allows testbenches to use simulator-specific blocks, such as PRBS sources in Spectre.
-  Trying to instantiate, for example, a Spectre PRBS source in an Ngspice testbench will result in a compile-time error.
+  For example, trying to instantiate a Spectre PRBS source in an Ngspice testbench will result in a compile-time error.

 Just like regular blocks, testbenches are usually structs containing their parameters.